Ruchi (magazine)

 Ruchi was a literary magazine published in Gujarati language by author and journalist Chunilal Madia from January 1963 to December 1968.

 History

-Chunilal Madia left United States Information Service in 1962 and started Ruchi monthly.
+Chunilal Madia left the United States Information Service in 1962 and started Ruchi monthly.
 He termed it as a magazine for creative thought.
 It published its last issue in December 1968 as Madia died the same month.

 Content

-Ruchi published analysis of literary and cultural trends in Gujarati as well as other Indian languages and world.
+Ruchi published an analysis of literary and cultural trends in Gujarati as well as other Indian languages and the world.